aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2015/aspose-tasks-for-java-9-1-0-release-notes/_index.md

 ---

 ## **Major Features**
 We have implemented Task.DurationText field for mpp writing and reading.
 New constructor has been added to Project class to work with Primavera Project.
 Also reading all project UID from Primavera XML has been implemented.About three bugs have been fixed.
-Please see the list of changes below.

 ## **All Changes**
 |**Issue Type** |**Key** |**Summary** |